-This is the story of how I accidentally discovered what appears to be a sizable SEO scam.
+This is the story of how I accidentally discovered a sizable SEO scamming operation.

 Some highly-ranked online tools for editing or “cleaning” HTML seem to be secretly injecting links into their output to push themselves and affiliated sites up the search engine rankings.
 This scam is highly successful and appears to have gone undetected so far.